joshuayutuc/LoLUpdater/README.md

 run powershell.exe as admin

-type "Set-Executionpolicy Unrestricted"
+type "Set-Executionpolicy Unrestricted" (dont worry the policy will reset after a restart, otherwise you can typ "Set-Executionpolicy Restricted" when you are done)

 Right click loltweaker.ps1 and run with powershell

 If that doesnt work then type ".\loltweaker.ps1"

-Soon with a GUI

 https://www.youtube.com/user/LogganSWE